120-hour Advanced TESOL Certificate

 There are a total of 10 assignments and tests required to pass the 120-hour Advanced TESOL Certificate course, including 3 lesson planning labs.
 A personal tutor will be assigned to correct your assignments, provide you with feedback, and answer your questions.

+This online TESOL course is asynchronous.
 You can enroll any time and study at your pace for a maximum of 6 months.
 You will pass the course after completing all the required tests and assignments.
 The minimum time it takes to complete the 120-hour Advanced TESOL Certificate course is 4 weeks.

 Module 1: The Adult Learner